 LEAs should prioritize the goals, specific actions, and related expenditures included within the LCAP within one or more state priorities.
 LEAs must consider performance on the state and local indicators, including their locally collected and reported data for the local indicators that are included in the Dashboard, in determining whether and how to prioritize its goals within the LCAP.
-As previously stated, strategic planning that

-Approved by CalOPS Board of Directors June 4, 2024 is comprehensive connects budgetary decisions to teaching and learning performance data.
+As previously stated, strategic planning that is comprehensive connects budgetary decisions to teaching and learning performance data.
 LEAs should continually evaluate the hard choices they make about the use of limited resources to meet student and community needs to ensure opportunities and outcomes are improved for all students, and to address and reduce disparities in opportunities and outcomes between student groups indicated by the Dashboard.